Swedenborgianism: History

-Although Swedenborg spoke in his works about a "New Church" that would be based on theology, he never tried to establish such an organisation.
+Although Swedenborg spoke in his works about a "New Church" that would be based on the theology he presented, he never tried to establish such an organization.
+Swedenborg published some of his theological works anonymously; his writings promoted one universal church based on love and charity, rather than multiple churches named after their founders and based on belief or doctrine.

 In 1768, a heresy trial began in Sweden against Swedenborg's writings and two men who promoted them; the trial questioned whether Swedenborg's theological writings were consistent with Christian doctrine.
 A royal ordinance in 1770 declared that his writings were "clearly mistaken" and should not be taught, but his theology was never examined.

 Swedenborg's clerical supporters were ordered to stop using his teachings, and customs officials were directed to impound his books and stop their circulation in any district unless the nearest consistory granted permission.
 Swedenborg begged the king for grace and protection in a letter from Amsterdam; a new investigation of him stalled, and was dropped in 1778.

 At the time of Swedenborg's death, few efforts had been made to establish an organised church.
-On 7 May 1787, however (15 years after his death), the New Church movement was founded in England – where Swedenborg had often visited, and where he died.
+On 7 May 1787, however (15 years after his death), the New Church movement was founded in England – where Swedenborg had often visited, and where he had died.
 A number of churches had sprung up around England by 1789, and in April of that year the first General Conference of the New Church was held in Great Eastcheap, London.
-New Church ideas were brought to the United States by missionaries, one of whom was John Chapman (Johnny Appleseed).
+New Church ideas were spread in the United States by missionaries, one of whom was John Chapman (Johnny Appleseed).

 Early missionaries also travelled to parts of Africa.
 Swedenborg believed that the "African race" was "in greater enlightenment than others on this earth, since they are such that they think more 'interiorly', and so receive truths and acknowledge them."
 African enlightenment was considered a liberal concept at the time, and Swedenborgians accepted freed African converts in their homes as early as 1790.
 Several Swedenborgians were also abolitionists.